k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'could maneuver over it' vs 'maneuver over it' in Sokoban
 - Fix: cases where an artifact would be silently removed from the game
 - Fix: breaking wielded fragile item against iron bars
+- Weapon with poison object property will identify itself if it doesn't affect its target